lunyiliu/College-Entrance-Application-Helper-/README.md

 # College-Entrance-Application-Helper-
 A wechat program that assesses the success rate for clients' applications of school and recommend schools based on big data.
+To run and test this, the source code should be deployed on wechat platform.
 ## Catalog:
 * **数据采集:** The program is used for volunteers to manually collect and process some missing extra data
 * **高考志愿程序_前端:**  Front-end codes on wechat mini-program platform